ivogabe/Brackets-Icons/readme.md

  - Tex, Bib, Sty
  - AppleScript, Textile, Matlab, Lisp, Xsl, Tcl, Rst, D, R

 You can request more file formats by creating an issue.
-Choose the icon [here](http://ionicons.com) and add a color (in hex format) to the issue.
+Choose the icon ([Iconicons](http://ionicons.com), [Font Awesome](https://fortawesome.github.io/Font-Awesome/), or [Devicons](https://vorillaz.github.io/devicons/#/main)) and add a color (in hex format) to the issue.

+Or see the Customizability documentation below for how to use the Brackets preferences file to add icons for unsupported extensions and change the icons for already supported extensions.

 How to install
 --------------